trejder/php-batch-mailer/README.md

 # PHP Batch Mailer

-This is a simple PHP batch mailer, a `CSVMailer` class.
+This is a simple PHP batch mailer (a `CSVMailer` class).
 It must be run from command-line.
-It allows to sent e-mails with many attachments to many recipients.
+It allows to sent e-mails with many attachments to many recipients. **This class is written for a specific purpose (part of bigger, private project) and therfore you may find some obstacles or things, that you may not like.
+You'll have to change or fix them yourself.**

-This code can also be used as an example of how to send mails with attachments in pure PHP (using `mail()` function only and proper headers), without need of any mailing library.
-Of course, that it is thousand times better to use ready, out-of-the box solution, like [PHPMailer](http://phpmailer.worxware.com/).
-But, sometimes you can't use an external library and sometimes you want to prove yourself, that you can do this without it.
+This code can also be used as an example of how to send mails with attachments in pure PHP (using `mail()` function only and proper headers).
+Of course, is much better to use out-of-the box solutions, like [PHPMailer](http://phpmailer.worxware.com/).

-It, of course, can also be an example of how to write command-line scripts in PHP, for people, who doesn't tasted this kind of pleasure so far.
+But, sometimes you simply can't use an external library or must use pure PHP code.

-Note, that `CSVMailer` class it is part of bigger, private project.
-You'll find some border lines here, which you maybe will need to change, to suit your needs.
+This class can also be an example of writing command-line scripts in PHP (for people, who doesn't tasted this kind of pleasure so far! :).

 ## Installation